eons-dev/eons.lib/README.md

 ## Eons vs Biology

 The Eons library is designed for plug-and-play development, unlike Biology.
 This means it's faster to get up and running but has fewer features, is less optimized, and will likely be slower to run.
 Additionally, Eons is only single threaded (due to Python limitations), while Biology is multi-threaded by default.
 Due to the single thread limitation of this framework, the full neural-processing of Biology is reduced to only a single sequence of operations at a time.
 However, by allowing those operations to be arbitrarily complex, build off each other, and be loaded from the cloud at runtime, we aim to provide the same level of functionality, if not better, than what Biology provides by default.
-Both systems work toward a full implementation of the [Native Biology Syntax](https://github.com/develop-biology/lang_bio).
+Both systems work toward a full implementation of the [Eons Language of Development](https://github.com/develop-biology/language.development).

 Once Develop Biology is stable and the Native Biology Syntax is fully developed, the Eons Python Framework and all downstream implementations will be merged into a single, flexible, and optimized solution.
 However, the builtin reflection features of Biology should make it such that a successful integration means no changes to downstream code.
 Python can stay Python, or become any other language you want.
 Stay tuned!